jjloomis/soundslides-basics/connecting-to-your-class-folder.md

 Your Soundslides project folder will live in your class folder.

-* Connect to your class folder using a JAMS Lab or CCL Mac.
+* Connect to your class folder using a JAMS Lab or Campus Computer Lab Mac.